14–15 Oct 2024

 • Impulse-statements

-• Monika Konrad, Deputy Director Department of Architecture and Spatial Planning City of Warsaw, Extraordinary Professor Brno Technical University
+• Monika Konrad, City of Warsaw, Department of Architecture and Spatial Planning – Deputy Director / Brno Technical University

-• Yvette Vašourková, CCEA – Centre for Central European Architecture
+• Yvette Vašourková, CCEA – Center for Central European Architecture

-• Workshop-Talk / Round-table discussion (incl. short break)
+• Workshop-Talk / workshop discussions (incl. short break)

 • Breakout-Rooms (plus audience):